-If your property is marked "Yes," but was under construction or did not have a Certificate of Occupancy in 2017, then send an email to firstname.lastname@example.org.
+If your property is on the list, but was under construction or did not have a Certificate of Occupancy in 2019, then send an email to email@example.com.

-A property's status can change from year to year, so be sure to review the newest Covered Buildings List every year.
-A new list is available every February.
 Property owners are also notified of a property's requirement to comply every November in their property tax bills prior to when the List is posted online.
-If you are not receiving your property tax bills at the correct address or your address is incorrect on the covered buildings list, please update your address here.
+If you are not receiving your property tax bills at the correct address or your address is incorrect on the covered buildings list, please update your address.

 2. Set up an account in ENERGY STAR Portfolio Manager® if you do not have one.